FORTH-ICS-INSPIRE/artemis/docs/basicconf.md

      Based on this information, you can run a custom script that de-aggregates the prefix (if possible), or outsources mitigation to an external domain. **These functions are not supported for all networks, but should be custom-built by the operator, in case automated mitigation is required.**

-     Do not forget to instruct the backend container (and therefore the mitigation module) w.r.t. the location of your script, by properly mapping this in a backend volume using the `docker-compose.yaml` file.
+     Do not forget to instruct the backend container (and therefore the mitigation microservice) w.r.t. the location of your script, by properly mapping this in a backend volume using the `docker-compose.yaml` file.

      Example script (e.g., under `backend/test_mitigate.py`; this should be made executable with `chmod +x`):